cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 `NumROI` | Number of ROI descriptions in array.
 The Query function mode 2 returns maximum supported value (set it to 256 and Query will update it to maximum supported value).
 `ROIMode` | QP adjustment mode for ROIs.
 Defines if Priority or `DeltaQP` is used during encoding in BRC mode (only CBR and VBR are affected).
 For CQP rate control mode `DeltaQP` is always used for ROI encoding.
 `ROI` | Array of ROIs.
 Different ROI may overlap each other.
 If macroblock belongs to several ROI, **Priority** from ROI with lowest index is used.
-`Left, Top, Right, Bottom` | ROI location.
-Should be aligned to MB boundaries (should be dividable by 16).
-If not, the SDK encoder truncates it to MB boundaries, for example, both 17 and 31 will be truncated to 16.
+`Left, Top, Right, Bottom` | ROI location rectangle.
+ROI rectangle definition is using end-point exclusive notation.
+In other words, the pixel with (Right, Bottom) coordinates lies immediately outside of the ROI.
+Left, Top, Right, Bottom should be aligned by codec-specific block boundaries (should be dividable by 16 for AVC, or by 32 for HEVC).
+Every ROI with unaligned coordinates will be expanded by SDK to minimal-area block-aligned ROI, enclosing the original one.
+For example (5, 5, 15, 31) ROI will be expanded to (0, 0, 16, 32) for AVC encoder, or to (0, 0, 32, 32) for HEVC.
 `DeltaQP` | Delta QP of ROI.
 Used if `ROIMode` = `MFX_ROI_MODE_QP_DELTA`.
 This is absolute value in the -51…51 range, which will be added to the MB QP.
 Lesser value produces better quality.
 `Priority` | Priority of ROI.<br><br>For VBR, CBR and AVBR modes, this is relative priority of the region in the -3…3 range.
 Bigger value produces better quality.<br><br>For CQP mode, this is absolute value in the -51…51 range, that will be added to the MB QP.
 Lesser value produces better quality.